soos-io/kb-docs/DAST/GitHubActions.md

 ## Steps

-### **Setup Secrets**

-Under your Repositories Settings tab, select "Secrets" > "Actions" and add two new secrets which contain the SOOS Client Id and API Key which you can find in the SOOS App under [Integrate](https://app.soos.io/integrate)

-The secret names should be "SOOS_CLIENT_ID" and "SOOS_API_KEY"

 ### **Repo Setup**

 Create a `.github/workflows` directory in your repository on GitHub if this directory does not already exist.